Police Constable Degree Apprenticeship applications are now open - visit the recruitment website to apply

 "This apprenticeship has offered me a huge amounts of experiences.
 I really don’t think that working in a bar for my break from education would have offered me the same kind of growth in person that working here has done for me.
 It has also offered me possible career paths and two very great departments to work with."

 How to apply

-Please keep an eye on this webpage and our social media for future vacanices.
+We are not recruiting for this scheme at present.
+Please keep an eye on our vacancies page and our social media for updates.